|

 Chairperson of Partido Liberal Democratico and President of the

-Parliamentary Group since 1992.
-Her full name is Analia Maria Caldeira
+Parliamentary Group 1992-2009.
+Her full name was Analia Maria Caldeira

 de Victória Pereira Simeão.